-Enhanced public transport opportunities for communities along the route for work, education and leisure purposes are also proposed and to facilitate the future growth and development of existing communities, which will benefit from the connectivity of DART+ South West.
+Enhanced public transport opportunities for communities along the route for work, education and leisure purposes are also proposed and to facilitate the future of the public.

+growth and development of existing communities, which will benefit from the connectivity of DART+ South West.